 In addition to forecasts from ECMWF SEAS5, we are incorporating a similar forecast from the UK Met Office's GloSea5 model this year.
-The GloSea5 model shows comparable levels of skill to ECMWF SEAS5 at predicting the large-scale fields going into the early August statistical forecast model based on GloSea5 hindcast data of 1993-2016.
-For example, Figure 10 displays the correlation between July low-level winds in the tropical Atlantic and Caribbean with both SEAS5 and GloSea5 model forecasts issued at various lead times from 1 March to 1 July.
+The GloSea5 model shows comparable levels of skill to ECMWF SEAS5 at predicting the large-scale fields going into the early August statistical forecast model based on GloSea5 hindcast data from 1993-2016.
+For example, Figure 10 displays the correlation between July low-level winds in the tropical Atlantic and Caribbean with both SEAS5 and GloSea5 model forecasts as well as the average of the two models (e.g., ensemble average) issued at various lead times from 1 March to 1 July.